Welcome to our school

 As an Educator to the Deaf, she has 30 years experience in teaching American Sign Language, ASL.
 In Arizona she co-founded a Deaf School and very much enjoyed teaching deaf students many subjects K-12.
 There, she also, developed Science, Math, and History curriculum, while serving as Lead Teacher in modeling good practices for other teachers K-8.

-Kellie Scheer
+Nira Scheer

 After spending years as a classroom teacher, she spent a decade building curriculum and mentoring teachers from Kindergarten through 7th grade.
 She wrote and led Family Education and created curricula for various non-profits.

-Kellie has experience teaching kids with special needs (such as those with Autism Spectrum Disorder, Dyslexia, Dysgraphia, ADHD).
+Nira has experience teaching kids with special needs (such as those with Autism Spectrum Disorder, Dyslexia, Dysgraphia, ADHD).

 Mary Felts